mahmoudimus/ac/README.md

 #### Integration tests

-Before running integration tests, build the plugin.
+Before running integration tests, build the plugin with the it profile active (`-P it`)

 To speed up local development, all integration test modules are excluded by default.
 For these modules to be included in the build, such as when running `mvn clean` or `mvn verify`, a specific profile must be activated manually.
 See the